JAS0NN/entry_ai_agent/README.md

 # AI Agents for IC Design
 This project provides a framework for utilizing multiple AI agents to automate and assist in the IC design process.
 It is supported by containerized infrastructure that ensures modularity and ease of use.

 This README serves as the entry point to the various repositories that constitute this project.
-It provides a high-level overview and a step-by-step guide to installing the necessary components.
-For detailed instructions, please refer to the `README.md` within each respective repository.
+It provides a high-level overview of the necessary components.
+For detailed installation guide, please refer to each repositories.

 ## Overview
 The core of this project revolves around two specialized agents: a **Critical Path Analyzer Agent** and a **Hardware Sharing Agent**.
-These agents work in tandem to optimize IC designs.

 To facilitate their operation, we have established an infrastructure that includes:
   * **MinIO**: A private S3-compatible object storage.